Thai baht: Issue 1 – 1856 (transitional) - Mongkut Regalia - Krungthep Series

-Issue 2, 3 – 1860, 1869
+Issue 2, 3 – 1860, 1869 – Tributary Series & Great Chula Seal Series

+This series in thai is called: เหรียญบรรณาการ (Rian Bannakan) which means tributary coins or coin gifts.
+As this series of coins was produced using manually operated machinery that had been presented as a royal gift by Queen Victoria of England.
+Due to the limited production capacity of these machines, the coins could not be minted in sufficient quantities to meet the country's demand.
+Consequently, their use was discontinued.
+This coincided with the arrival of steam-powered machinery, which allowed for more efficient and larger-scale coin production.
+It is worth noting that coins of the half-fuang denomination were not mentioned in official announcements.

+Though the silver coins within issue 2 has three production date: 1857, 1860, and 1863 in which they differ slightly in design, they are nevertheless counted as a single issue.
+1857 issue was the original sets which were given by Queen Victoria.

 The first circulating issue of the Siamese coins.
 This marked the start of the move away from using photduang currency.
 Though in this era, the photduang were still legal tender.
 In this series, the lower denominations were made of silver, and the higher ones were made of gold.
 These higher denominations were given nicknames: pot dueng, pit, and tot.
 Pot dueng means thirty two, as in 1/32 of a chang.
 The other nickname was the chinkang or one Chinese tamlueng.
 The pit means twenty, as in 1/20 of a chang, the other name is ekkang, or one thai tamlueng.
 The tot means ten, as in 1/10 of a chang.
 The coin was also called thukkang, which means two tamlueng.
 In the lower denominations materials such as tin, copper and brass are used, since these are quite low value.

 In 1857, a series of trial coins were produced.
 But due to the broken and rusted die pieces along with the rusted minting press, the coins of this trial series were not to the satisfaction of Rama IV, hence testing continued.
 The flawed coins of this series is noted to have an inconsistent and rough "sand-like" texture.
-In 1857-1860 small amounts of trial circulation coins were produced to circulate within the palace walls, so that the noblemen could give feedback and test the new system.
+In 1857–1860 small amounts of trial circulation coins were produced to circulate within the palace walls, so that the noblemen could give feedback and test the new system.